- Increase their awareness of and participation in leadership roles in the community.

 - Be surrounded, meet and learn from Arizona’s top catholic business and community leaders.

-- Be part of a project to advance the common, making an impact in the community.
+- Be part of a project to advance the common good, making an impact in the community.

 - Have opportunities for professional, personal and spiritual growth, through encouraged introspection.